Can the Xbox Series X lay on its side?

 Short Answer: Yes

-Like its predecessors, the Xbox Series X was made with the intention of being able to lay it on its side.
+Like its predecessors, the Xbox Series X was made to be able to lay it on its side.
 However, there may be a couple of minor inconveniences.

-While it is not too distracting, it can throw off the symmetry of the console slightly.
+While it is not too distracting, it can slightly reduce the console’s symmetry.
 Additionally, the Xbox symbol on the front of the console is oriented for vertical positioning.

 - Can the new Xbox Series X play Xbox 360 games?